 MEET THE CURRANZ BRAND AMBASSADORS

-The blood flow-promoting, antioxidant and anti-inflammatory benefits of CurraNZ natural supplements make it easy to see why professional athletes, active people and health conscious individuals enjoy CurraNZ blackcurrant capsules.
+The research-backed qualities of the CurraNZ supplements makes it easy to see why professional athletes, active people and health conscious individuals enjoy our blackcurrant products.

-Jo came to running late in life, having previously been a race doctor.
-A GP based in Scotland, Jo is one of the country’s best endurance runners and stalwart of the GB ultrarunning team.
+Jo, formerly of Scotland and now living in Australia, is one of the UK’s best endurance runners and stalwart of the GB ultrarunning team.

 Sue Pugh is a Physical Training Instructor responsible for training the Royal Air Force PTs to the standard required.
 Away from her day job, Sue loves to race IronMan and is also a Triathlon coach and RAF triathlete (GB Age-Group representative).